xiix0/scam/README.md

-What I tell you three times is true.
-		-- Lewis Carroll
+Are you sure the back door is locked?